damoncaliber/Global-GDP-2020-2025-Analysis/README.md

 # Exploratory Data Analysis (EDA)

-The EDA phase focuses on understanding global GDP trends, regional contributions, and country-level dynamics from 2020 to 2025.
+The EDA phase focuses on understanding global GDP trends, regional/continental contributions, and country-level dynamics from 2020 to 2025, aiming to address the project's objectives through data-driven insights and well-structured visualizations.

 ### Global Trends:
 How has total global GDP changed from 2020 to 2025?